Latter-day Saint Chaplains

 • Must meet military physical and fitness standards for a commissioned officer.

-• Must have two years of religious leadership experience for active component appointments (active duty).
+• Must have two years of religious leadership experience for an active duty appointment.

 Healthcare chaplains serve in hospitals, outpatient clinics, hospice, behavioral health, and assisted living or nursing homes.